 Sleepless nights happen to the best of us.
-Maybe you tossed and turned all night long, were up working on an urgent deadline or had a bit too much fun celebrating the Fourth of July that ate into your shuteye.
+Maybe you tossed and turned all night long, were up working on an urgent deadline or had a bit too much fun celebrating last night and it ate into your shuteye.
 Whatever the case, the reality is that you still have to face the next day on little to no sleep and still function at an acceptable level.

 "When you don't get enough sleep, your brain doesn't function at optimal speed," says Leigh Winters, a neuroscientist and wellness expert.
 "Brain imaging research shows that sleep deprivation results in reduced blood flow to areas of the brain, like the prefrontal cortex [that's] responsible for higher level thought processes like working memory.
 It's also likely to make you more irritable and prone to mood swings."

 Getting through the day is bound to be a struggle.
 That said, it's still possible to power through, and do it as productively as possible, until you're finally able to crash into the sweet softness of your mattress.

 Sit by a Window or Step Outside

 "Nature is one of our most underutilized self-soothers both physiological and psychologically," notes Winters.
 "Connecting with nature and being in fresh air can make you feel more awake.
 Also, getting some natural sunlight helps maintain circadian rhythms, which will help get your sleep schedule back on track."
 She added that while blue-wavelength light — like that emitted by our phones and computers — can mimic natural light, actually being in nature can reduce your heart rate and stress levels and mentally invigorate you.